 Orascoptic dental loupes vs. no dental loupes in RDH practice

-The amount you can see and clarity with loupes really makes me want to tell every dental professional who doesn’t wear them to RUN and buy a pair.
+The amount you can see and clarity with loupes makes me want to tell every dental professional who doesn’t wear them to RUN and buy a pair.

 Differences in tissue texture, bleeding origins, periodontal probing, stain and proper adaptation of the dental instrument to the tooth are on another level.